2018 Illinois Senate election: District 57

 Democratic Majority Leader James Clayborne Jr. was appointed to the Illinois Senate in April 1995.
-He represents the 57th District, located in the Metro East region includes all or parts of Freeburg, Belleville, East St. Louis, O'Fallon, Madison, Fairview Heights, Shiloh and Scott Air Force Base.
-On September 21, 2017, Clayborne announced he would not run for reelection in 2018.
+He represents the 57th District, located in the Metro East region includes all or parts of Freeburg, Belleville, East St. Louis, O'Fallon, Madison, Fairview Heights, Shiloh, and Scott Air Force Base.
+On September 21, 2017, Clayborne announced that he would not run for reelection in 2018.

 On November 27, 2017, shock jock and convicted felon Bob Romanik filed for the Republican nomination.
 On December 4, 2017, Republicans Dave Barnes, the incumbent St. Clair Township Supervisor, and Tanya Hildenbrand, an Air Force reservist, filed to run for the Republican nomination.
-The same day, Christopher Belt, the Cahokia School Board President, became the sole Democrat to file for the seat.
+The same day, Christopher Belt, the Cahokia School Board president, became the sole Democrat to file for the seat.

 On December 11, 2017, Dave Barnes withdrew from the Republican primary.
 The St. Clair County Republican Party endorsed Hildenbrand, citing Romanik's past racist and sexist comments.
 Hildenbrand defeated Romanik to become the Republican nominee.

 Belt defeated Hildenbrand in the 2018 general election.

 District 59

 Republican Dale Fowler was first elected in 2016.
-Fowler represents the 59th district, which includes all of Franklin, Hamilton, Williamson, Saline, Gallatin, Hardin, Pope, Massac, Johnson, Pulaski, and Alexander counties and portions of Union and Jackson counties in Southern Illinois.
+Fowler represents the 59th district, which includes all of Franklin, Hamilton, Williamson, Saline, Gallatin, Hardin, Pope, Massac, Johnson, Pulaski, and Alexander counties and portions of Union, and Jackson counties in Southern Illinois.
 On November 27, 2017, Fowler filed to run for reelection.
-Steve Webb, superintendent of Goreville Community Unit School District #1, has been slated as the Democratic nominee and will appear on the ballot if he receives 1,000 valid petition signatures by June 4, 2018.
+Steve Webb, superintendent of Goreville Community Unit School District #1, was slated as the Democratic nominee, and would appear on the ballot if he received 1,000 valid petition signatures by June 4, 2018.